 HIST 354.
 Race, Justice, and Reconciliation in US History.
 (4 Credits)

 This class will look at the history of religion and race in the United States with a specific focus on how Christianity has been used both to create and to maintain racial hierarchies, and to tear them down.
 Students will explore the broad sweep of religion and race, and dig into specific moments in which historical actors have worked together for reconciliation and justice, while tracing how the meanings of those goals have changed over time.
 Most chronological focus will be in the twentieth century.

 HIST 355.
 History of Women in the U.S..
 (4 Credits)

 Analysis of the social, cultural, and political aspects of women's history from the colonial period to the present, with particular emphasis on the nineteenth and twentieth centuries and on women's religious experiences and contributions.
-Legacy diversity designation.
+Course is offered occasionally.

 HIST 356.
 The American Revolution.
 (4 Credits)